joeyates/imap-backup/docs/commands/migrate.md

 * `source-prefix` - optionally, a prefix element to remove from the name of source folders,
 * `destination-delimiter` - the separator between the elements of folders names on the destination server, defaults to `/`,
 * `destination-prefix` - optionally, a prefix element to add before names on the destination server.

-# Migrate Requires a Empty Destination Account

-Usually, you should migrate to an account with empty folders.
-Before migrating each folder, `imap-backup` checks if the destination folder is empty.
-If it finds a non-empty destination folder, it halts with an error.
-If you are sure that these destination emails can be deleted, use the `--reset` option.
-In this case, all existing emails are deleted before uploading the migrated emails.

 # Delimiters and Prefixes